FindLiad/Data-Backed-Decision-Making-for-Youtube-Campaigns/README.md

       <h3>Context</h3>
       <p>
         A brand agency needed to decide—fast—which YouTube creators could move the needle for an upcoming campaign.<br><br>
         The data existed (subscribers, views, video counts) but lived in scattered exports that told different stories.
-Decisions were slow, debates were subjective, and every day lost meant missed reach.<br><br>
+Decisions were slow, debates were subjective, and every day lost meant missed reach.
 Even though it sat outside my formal scope, I stepped in to productize the process.<br><br>
         The goal was one enterprise-ready dashboard
         that turned messy inputs into a clear, explainable short-list of creators.
       </p>